Seahawks free agency primer: Eight things to know as the signing period approaches

 Q: What is Seattle’s cap situation entering free agency?

 A: As of Monday afternoon, the Seahawks were listed by OvertheCap.com as having just under $44 million in effective cap space, 17th-most in the NFL.
-But cap space can always be created by releasing players under contract (tight end Ed Dickson being considered the most likely, which would clear up another $3 million) or restructuring contracts (though those may be on hold until a resolution of the CBA).
+But cap space can always be created by releasing players under contract (tight end Ed Dickson being considered the most likely, which would clear up another $3 million) or restructuring contracts (though those might be on hold until a resolution of the CBA).

 Q: Are the Seahawks expected to use a franchise or transition tag?